-Do You Need an LGBT Discrimination Lawyer?
+Do You Need an LGBTQ Discrimination Lawyer?

 Have you faced job discrimination due to your sexual orientation?

 - Are you a victim of retaliation for calling out workplace homophobia?